Why the four seasons of crypto matter to investors

 Bottom line

-While no one can tell you if now is the right time to buy or sell cryptocurrency, today is the right time to learn more about the crypto market’s cyclical tendencies so that you can ask questions, monitor trends, and determine for yourself whether to invest.
+While no one can tell you the right time to buy or sell cryptocurrency, today is the right time to learn more about the crypto market’s cyclical tendencies so that you can ask questions, monitor trends, and determine for yourself whether to invest.

 One key thing to keep in mind: As with any investment, past performance doesn’t indicate future results.
 Potential risks such as encryption breaking, software bugs, recession, or coordinated government action could emerge before the halving and disrupt the cycle.